 Providing an attachment friendly community which fosters warmth with high boundaries so that all can achieve to their full potential.

 Hope School is a special school for pupils with Social, Emotional and Mental Health Difficulties (SEMH).
 Pupils range from aged 5-13.
 Hope School is unique because of our non-exclusion policy and the fact that we will never exclude a child from school.
 We feel this is particularly important as our pupils have often attended many other schools.

-Traditionally focusing on behaviour management, Hope School has moved away from this and now focuses on attachment friendly practice believing that behavior management became focused more on developing the boys’ intrinsic motivation rather than relying on external controls, such as rewards and sanctions.
+Traditionally focusing on behaviour management, Hope School has moved away from this and now focuses on attachment friendly practice believing that behavior management became focused more on developing the pupils’ intrinsic motivation rather than relying on external controls, such as rewards and sanctions.
 Whereas following attachment friendly practice allows pupils become intrinsically motivated to want to learn and do well.

 Pupils tell us they enjoy coming to school.
 We offer a creative curriculum based meeting holistic needs of individuals that change each frequently.
 We know that our pupils work best when they are challenged in their learning and the curriculum is based around this.